TortugaLabs/assist/README.md

 You are encouraged to peek in the _ASSIST_ script to find out what functions are defined so you can override them.

+So you can for example define a new `assist_inst_pre` function to perform some preparation tasks before installation.

+Also, you could use a `src` specification to do a live upgrade of _ASSIST_ itself.
+For example, you may have an DVD image that already calls _ASSIST_ automatically.
+This DVD may be issued once every year.
+However, you can put in the DVD command line with a `src` statement pointint to the _ASSIST_ script from a web site.
+This will cause _ASSIST_ to download the newer version from the web site before continuing with the installation.

 ### Using configuration defaults